jbuoni/Android-Grocery-List/Docs/ProjectPlan.md

 ### Add Item To List
 **Description**
 Users can add an item to a grocery list.
 Items will be searchable by name, or type.
 Every item will have an associated type, and all items are stored in a database.
-If the item is not in teh database, then the user can add the item, linked to a type, which will then be added to the database.
+If the item is not in the database, then the user can add the item, linked to a type, which will then be added to the database.
 User can specify the quantity of the item they need to purchase.

 **Enterance Criteria**